Notchennie1/CDE2310_Group11/docs/mission_review.md

 ## Key Lessons Learned
 Test on Hardware Early: We relied too much on Gazebo.
 While simulation is good for basic logic, it doesn't account for real-world issues like sensor noise or clock drift.
-We learned that a project isn't actually "working" until it has been tested on the physical robot.<br></br>
+We learned that a project isn't actually "working" until it has been tested on the physical robot.

 Check Data Policies First: We spent a lot of time debugging our SLAM logic when the real problem was just a QoS mismatch between the LiDAR and the mapper.
-In the future, checking topic metadata and communication policies will be our first troubleshooting step.<br></br>
+In the future, checking topic metadata and communication policies will be our first troubleshooting step.

 Prioritize Reliable Movement: We tried to implement a complex utility-based system before we had the basics down.
 We realized it’s much better to have a simple, stable algorithm like Wavefront that actually moves the robot than a sophisticated one that gets stuck in a logic loop.